entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 # Overview
 [Streamlit](https://streamlit.io) is an open-source Python library which is very popular in the data science and machine learning community.
 It is useful for quickly creating and sharing beautiful data-driven web apps.
-There are excellent hosting options for public Streamlit apps but in enterprise environments there is a need for sharing such apps in a more controlled way.
+There are excellent hosting options for public Streamlit apps, but in enterprise environments, there is a need for sharing such apps in a more controlled way.
 Entando provides a Kubernetes and cloud-friendly way to do this.

 ## Create the Bundle
 1. Start by creating a new bundle for the `Streamlit` app: